ed-g/pg_schema_dataclip/README.md

 #### Public entries

-Views are public by default, so inserting entries with a 'public' access-cookie is reduntant, but accepted.
+Views are public by default, so inserting entries with a 'public' access-cookie is redundant, but accepted.

  ```sql
     INSERT INTO